julien6387/supvisors/docs/configuration.rst

 ``stats_periods``

-    The list of periods for which the statistics will be provided in the **Supvisors** web page, separated by commas.
+    The list of periods for which the statistics will be provided in the **Supvisors** :ref:`dashboard`, separated by commas.
     Up to 3 values are allowed in [5 ; 3600] seconds, each of them MUST be a multiple of 5.

     *Default*:  10.